Guidelines for Thesis Submission

-The three (3) winners will be recognized formally at the Annual Awards luncheon during AAHHE’s 13th Annual Conference in Irvine, California on March 8-10, 2018.
+The three (3) winners will receive a complimentary registration to attend the USDA Career Prep Institute.
+They will be formally recognized at the Annual Awards breakfast during AAHHE’s 15th Annual Conference in Costa Mesa, California on March 4 - March 7, 2020.

-Conference registration costs and travel expenses within the continental United States, to include hotel room for three (3) nights will be paid for the participants.
+Conference and Career Prep Institution registration costs and travel expenses within the continental United States, to include hotel room for three (3) nights will be paid for the participants.

 The first place winner will receive an award of $1,500.
 The second place winner will receive an award of $1,000, and the third place winner will receive an award of $500.
 All three winners will receive an AAHHE plaque.